Skip to content

 The operation is performed under local anaesthetic, with or without light sedation, as a day case.
 A precise incision is marked in the natural eyelid crease, the excess skin is removed, and a small amount of fat is sculpted if needed.
 The skin is closed with a fine running suture.

-Each side typically takes 30–45 minutes.
+Each side typically takes 30 to 45 minutes.

 Recovery and what to expect